Development

 Annual Scout Census

-James has worked on a number of Scouting websites of the past 25 years, including sites for The Scout Association, James has for the past 20 years developed and maintained the software behind the census which collects information about the 600,000 members of The Scouts.
-The system distributes the responsibility of data input to the roughly 8000 Groups within the organisation.
-The site produces a number of dynamic reports to inform managers in The Association at all levels about the membership in their area.
+James has worked on a number of Scouting websites over the last 25 years, including sites for The Scout Association.
+James has, for the past 20 years, developed and maintained the software behind the annual scout census which collects summary information about the 600,000 members of The Scouts, and the local section they belong to.

 Engauge Tools